Here we are with another HIIT kettlebell workout!

 You hinge your hips, rapidly extend them, and use that momentum to drive the weight up.
 Keep the back straight.

-KB Thruster
+Kettlebell Thruster

 Hold the kettlebell with both hands in front of your chest as you go down into a squat.
 When you come up, use the momentum and press the kettlebell up above your head.